doigiee/JoshuaDoig_T2A2/README.md

 ## R7 Detail any third party services that your app will use

 Main libraries and third party services used:

+Postman - Used like a google chrome search engine to test routes and check CRUD functionality through GET, POST, DELETE requests.

 Flask - lightweight WSGI web application framework in Python.